darul75/personal-blog/posts/2015/2016-02-08_create-es7-decorators.md

 ## Design

-We will cover some examples later in this post but creation of decorator is done by creating a simple function:
+We will cover some examples later in this post but implementing a decorator is done by creating a simple function:

 ```javascript
 function decorator(target, name, descriptor) {}